 developers at Crytek try to discover new storytelling techniques that suit their game.
 Considering that their goal is to have a narrative that does not interrupt gameplay, it is possible that they decide to invest more in environmental storytelling.
 Whether this prediction will be accurate remains to be seen.

 Our conversation with Michael provided us with a glimpse into the future of Warface.
-The narrative-driven mission to be released in December will significantly change how players experience the game, according to the developer.
-From the behind the scenes footage, it seems that ambiance and immersion will be two strong attributes of the expansion.
+The narrative-driven mission coming in December will significantly change how players experience the game, according to the developer.
+Based on the behind the scenes footage, it seems that ambiance and immersion will be two strong attributes of the expansion.

 To stay updated on how the game will continue to evolve and to play the upcoming Pripyat mission in December, grab your rifle and enlist today on Warface.